ReproNim/module-intro/_episodes/01-overview.md

 ## The Introduction Module will cover the following topics

 ### Overview of reproducibility topics
-* Episode 0: Reproducibility is a problem
+* Lesson 1: Reproducibility is a problem
-* Episode 1: Many issues affect reproducibility
+* Lesson 2: Many issues affect reproducibility
-* Episode 2: Next generation re-executable publications
+* Lesson 3: Next generation re-executable publications

 ### Introduce the ReproNim Training Modules